 Ultraviolet (UVA and UVB) light triggers disease

-flares in most people with lupus.
+flares in most people who have lupus.
 Exposure to

 ultraviolet light, as from sunlight, can trigger or start skin rash, joint